 Climate change is a natural thing as well.
 We mean to say, global warming (and global cooling) happens without interference of humans too.
 In the fourteenth century, the climate cooled down.
 Heavy storms formed part of it.

-Thus far, all this belonged to normal climate changes the Frisians just had to deal with and did for centuries, and centuries to come.
+Thus far, all this belonged to normal, natural climate changes the Frisians just had to deal with and did for centuries, and centuries to come.
 They stood their wet ground as fleeing was not an option, as the Romans already observed.
-Since the end of the fifth century, the Frisians had distinguished themselves for their maritime networks as a result of their adaptability to a treacherous, sea-soaked environment; as Paine described this sea-people.
-Even in the year 1905 the English wanderer in the Netherlands, Lucas, wrote when remembering the All Saint’s flood of 1825:
+Since the end of the fifth century, the Frisians had distinguished themselves for their maritime networks as a result of their adaptability to a treacherous, sea-soaked environment (Paine, 2013).
+Even in the year 1905, the English wanderer in the Netherlands, Lucas, wrote when remembering the All Saint’s flood of 1825:

 Therefore, be wise and do not dig too deep if you want use natural resources in a sustainable way.
 For you might indeed be punished, as medieval legends already told us!
-In another part of the Frisia Coast Trail, the province Groningen, the local population suffers today from earthquakes because of the mining of gas.
-Do not drink and drive.
+In another part of former Frisia, the province Groningen, the local population suffers today from earthquakes because of large-scale mining of gas for several decades.

 Documentary ‘Atlantis der Nordsee’